Chapter 18 Introduction to machine learning

 A simple 2-dimensional dataset where the task is to categorize data points into red crosses and green circles.

-It would be natural to classify “A” as red and “B” as green–after all, “A” is located in a “red region” and “B” in a “green region”.
+It is intuitive to red cross to “A” and green circle to “B”–after all, “A” is located in a “red region” and “B” in a “green region”.
 Even more, it makes sense to classify all points at lower-left part of the figure as reds, and everything upper-right part of the figure as greens.

 At right, this idea is formalized as decision boundary.
-This is the think black curve that separates the red and the green datapoints.
-We want to classify everything down-left of it as red, and everything up-right of it as red.
+This is the thick black curve that separates the red and the green datapoints.
+In this example we classify all possible datapoints down-left of the boundary as red, and everything up-right of it as red.
 The corresponding regions are marked with green and red stripes accordingly.

 18.3 A method example: \(k\)-nearest neighbors